ysumio120/portfolio-react/README.md

 # portfolio-react

-A very basic portfolio/personal website using React.js (and ES6)
+A very basic portfolio using React.js (and ES6)